silverstripe/silverstripe-upgrader/README.md

 #### Upgrading Database references to now namespaced DataObject subclasses

 If any DataObject subclasses have been namespaced, we will need to specify them in a config file ie. legacy.yml.
-This tells SilverStripe to remap these class names when dev/build is run.
+This tells Silverstripe to remap these class names when dev/build is run.

 ```YML
 ---